Tuesday, December 29, 2020

 Friday, December 11, 2020

-Interestingly, the Matthean Jesus is markedly different from the Lukan Jesus, who preaches God's preferential option for the Gentiles (see Luke 4:16-30).
+Interestingly, the portrayal of Jesus in Matthew's Gospel is markedly different from that in Luke's Gospel.
+While the Lukan Jesus emphasizes God's preferential option for the Gentiles (see Luke 4:16-30), the Matthean Jesus reflects a community grappling with the challenge of opening its doors to Gentiles.

-Her faith is not about enduring derogatory sayings of Jesus but about her relentless hope that God would bless her daughter.
-Because of her faith as such, Jesus changes his mind.
-In the end, explicitly or implicitly, seriously or humorously, she challenges Jesus's narrow-minded mission.
-Does he experience transformation after encountering this Canaanite woman?
+The woman's faith is not about enduring derogatory comments by Jesus, but rather about her unwavering hope that God would bless her daughter.
+Because of her faith, Jesus changes his mind.
+Ultimately, whether explicitly or implicitly, seriously or humorously, she challenges Jesus's narrow-minded mission.
+Does he undergo a transformation after encountering this Canaanite woman?

 Wednesday, December 9, 2020